emaj9/computing-workshop/cw-website/pages/index.md

 On this site, you'll find the details of the workshop itself, along with all the materials necessary to run this workshop.

-Registration is now open for the winter 2019 machine learning workshops!
-To learn more about the courses, head to the courses page to read each workshops' syllabus and available lesson plans.
-To secure your spot in the upcoming workshop, register using the registration form!

 We look forward to learning with you!

 ## Meet the facilitators!